Case studies are a powerful tool to increase sales and drive conversions.

 - How did you satisfy those needs and help the customer meet their goals?

-This gives readers the opportunity to see that your goal is not only to help with immediate needs, but also to ensure long term results.
+This gives readers the opportunity to see that your goal is not only to help with immediate needs but also ensure long-term results.

 3. Make Your Case Study Easy to Read

-No one likes to read one huge chunk of text, no matter how interesting and informative it might be.
+No one wants to read one huge chunk of text, no matter how interesting and informative it might be.
 Case studies, like blog posts, should be scannable and easy to read.

 Be sure to use good content formatting elements as you would with articles, blog posts, and copywriting on your website, including:

-In addition to providing great SEO value for your case studies page, these formatting elements will help your readers (especially those that like to skim) find the most important parts of your case study and get a great impression about what your business could do for them.
+In addition to providing great SEO value for your case studies page, these formatting elements will help your readers (especially those that like to skim) find the most important parts of your case study and understand the value you deliver.

 Consider adding multi-media elements in addition to written content, such as videos, PDFs, and images to mix it up and make the content more engaging.